The benefits of taking medicinal mushroom supplements for all body systems are huge!

 The Top 7 Health Benefits of Medicinal Mushrooms

-As you can see, medicinal mushrooms are known for what we may want for overall health: anti-inflammatory, antioxidant, and anti-aging properties.
+As you can see, medicinal mushrooms are known for their potential benefits to overall health, including anti-inflammatory, antioxidant, and anti-aging properties.
 They help to support the Immune System and protect against free radical damage.
-Studies have shown that some mushrooms can help to reduce the growth of cancer cells and slow the spread of cancer.
+Studies have shown that some mushrooms can help reduce the growth of cancer cells and slow the spread of cancer.
 According to the National Cancer Institute, they can also help to reduce the side effects of chemotherapy and radiation.
-The Whole Health Library on the US Department of Veterans Affairs also talks about maitake and its role as a biologic response modifier and its ability to reduce side effects of chemotherapy.

 Let’s dive into a brief overview of the top 7 health benefits of taking medicinal mushrooms.